Bolesław IV the Curly: Fraternal struggle

 Trouble began openly in 1141, when Dowager Duchess Salomea — without the consent of High Duke Władysław II — organized a meeting with her sons at her residence in Łęczyca.
 Here was decided the betrothal of her youngest daughter, Agnes, to Mstislav II of Kiev, in order to gain allies in a possible conflict.
 She also set up the division of the Łęczyca lands, her dower, between her sons upon her death.
 The junior dukes in this first struggle were definitely defeated, because Grand Prince Vsevolod II of Kiev decided to make an alliance with Władysław II, reinforced by the marriage of Vsevolod's daughter Zvenislava with the high duke's eldest son, Bolesław the Tall.
 An additional humiliation for Bolesław IV and his brothers was that they were sent by the high duke on an expedition to the Kievan Rus' as ambassadors during 1142–1143.

 The "peace" lasted only two years until 1144 when, after Salomea's death and according to Bolesław III's Testament, the Łęczyca province reverted to the Seniorate Province of High Duke Władysław II.
 The idea to reserve the lands for his younger brothers Henry and Casimir II was not popular with Wladyslaw, who thought that the land was only temporarily separated from his Dzielnica senioralna and now in its entirety should be returned.
 The outbreak of civil war was therefore only a matter of time.

 The war erupted with full force in 1145, and it seemed that the junior dukes were defeated and the high duke finally achieved the unification of the country.
 At first the combined forces of Bolesław IV and his brothers prevented the disaster and demanded a hasty reorganization of the forces of Władysław at the Battle on the Pilicą River.
 The major significance of this battle was to the former voivode Wszebor, whose military experience far exceeded the ability of Władysław's commanders.
 Soon, however, the situation was totally reversed as a result of the Kievan troops who entered in the country as Władysław's allies.
 Bolesław then had to agree to step down and renounce any pretension over the lands belonging to his mother.

 The concessions of the junior dukes ultimately didn't resolve the problem.
-Moreover, Władysław's confidence in his forces had him embark on a final solution, the removal of his stepbrothers from their lands.
+Moreover, Władysław's confidence in his forces had him embark on a final solution, the removal of his half-brothers from their lands.
 Suddenly, the junior dukes could rely on the support of the high duke's all-powerful voivode Piotr Włostowic, for whom Władysław's plans were too radical and threatened to weaken his position.
 While Władysław opted for a quick response against him (the voivode was blinded and muted), forcing Włostowic to go to Kiev, the high duke's final decision on his confrontation with the voivode considerably weakened his position.
 What's more, Włostowic convinced the Kievans to break his alliance with Władysław.